zshearin/poker/README.md

 # poker-go

-Right now this shuffles a deck, deals out hands, gets flop turn and river, and evaluates some hands (straight, flush and straight-flush)
+This creates a poker game and evaluates what each hand is

+TODO: add comparison of hands to see which one is better